Electric dipole moments of baryons with bottom quarks: How large are the EDMs?

 where $q = \{u,\,d,\,s\}$.
 While the Goldstone boson-baryon terms scale as $\sim \Lambda_\chi^1$, and are thus of lower order than the EDM vertices $\sim \Lambda_\chi^{-1}$, they only contribute to the EDMs at the one-loop level bringing in a loop factor $e/(4\pi F_\pi)^2\sim e\Lambda_\chi^{-2}$ so that both type of vertices contribute at the same order.

 Similarly for the 4qLR operator we obtain

 While the NDA estimates are rough they give a reasonable idea of the scale of BSM physics that can be probed by measuring EDMs of bottom baryons with a given sensitivity.
-For instance, for a BSM physics scale $\Lambda = 1\,$TeV, and considering only the tree-level expressions we estimate
+For instance, for a BSM physics scale\footnote{This scale is comparable to indirect limits obtained from traditional EDM experiments.
+For example, a b-quark EDM mixes with a b-quark CEDM under the one-loop QED renormalization group.
+At the b-quark threshold, the latter induces a Weinberg three-gluon operator \cite{Braaten:1990zt} which, in turn, induces a neutron EDM.
+Based on this procedure Ref.~\cite{Gisbert:2019ftm} quotes an indirect limit $d_b < 1.2 \cdot 10^{-2}$ e cm.
+Using our parametrization $d_b = m_b/\Lambda^2$ we get $\Lambda >2$ TeV.
+However, this indirect limit suffers from a large theoretical uncertainty due to the poorly known neutron EDM matrix element of the Weinberg operator \cite{Chien:2015xha,Haisch:2021hcg}.
+Furthermore, the neutron EDM can get contributions from other sources.
+We therefore consider $\Lambda=1$ TeV as a reasonable and pragmatic choice.} $\Lambda = 1\,$TeV, and considering only the tree-level expressions we estimate

 for the qEDM, qCEDM, 4q, and 4qLR operator, respectively.
 The smallness of the last term is explained by the factor of $\text{Re}(V_{ub})$.
 These estimates involve a sizeable uncertainty.
 Nevertheless, they can be used to determine the reach of a potential program to measure the EDMs of bottom-quark baryons.
 To get an idea of the uncertainty we used a Monte Carlo (MC) sampling of the LECs that appear in the EDM expressions.
 For instance, for the qEDM operator we rescaled the LECs